APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/38.png)

-- Verify the rest of the project has been imported properly by nagvigating into different tools on the navigation bar.
+- Verify the rest of the project has been imported properly by navigating into different tools on the navigation bar.

   There should be issues, agile boards, and code.
 However, there are no project members, build jobs or deployment configuration as these cannot be exported with the original project.
 Therefore we would need to rebuild these configurations in the following steps.

 ### **STEP 5**: Add New Members To The Project